Small spaces can lead to BIG impacts!

 What is the process?

-Following the initial site visit, I will compile a natural community of native species suited to your location and growing conditions based on your local ecoregion and botanical surveys from the past.
+Following the initial site visit, we will compile a natural community of native species suited to your location and growing conditions based on your local ecoregion and botanical surveys from the past.

 Using the proper ecological spacing per variety ensures that your new planting establishes quickly and functions like a natural plant community.
 This will lead to less maintenance as the plants support each other as one community while preventing weeds from volunteering.
 Maintenance in the form of biannual weeding (to remove non-native, invasive species) and an annual cutback is all that is required on your part to keep your new prairie in perfect condition.
 The ideal planting for the laid-back gardener!